 - Aortic arch, the part of the aorta that arches and turns downward before it becomes the descending aorta

 - Descending aorta, which branches into the thoracic and abdominal aorta

-Endovascular treatment has emerged as a true alternative to open-heart surgery, and a life-saving option for those patients who are not good candidates for open-heart surgery.
-The University of Michigan Cardiovascular Center is an early pioneer in this minimally invasive approach and we have extensive experience treating high-risk patients with favorable outcomes.
+Endovascular treatment (surgery that is performed inside the aorta using catheters) has emerged as a true alternative to open-heart surgery, and a life-saving option for those patients who are not good candidates for open-heart surgery.
+The University of Michigan Frankel Cardiovascular Center is an early pioneer in this minimally invasive approach and we have extensive experience treating high-risk patients with favorable outcomes.

-For instance, with high-risk patients with arch aneurysms, we offer a less invasive debranching option that bypasses arch vessels and eliminates the need for hypothermic circulatory arrest.
+For instance, with high-risk patients with arch aneurysms, a less invasive “debranching” option bypasses arch vessels and eliminates the need for the hypothermic circulatory arrest mentioned above.

 Similarly, patients with thoracoabdominal aneurysms (aneurysms that coexist in both the chest and the abdomen) may also be candidates for the debranching option, which also eliminates the need for a large thoracoabdominal incision.

 For many patients with thoracic aortic aneurysms, thoracic endovascular aortic repair (TEVAR) has emerged as a solid alternative to conventional open-heart surgery.
 This minimally invasive endovascular option for some patients who are not optimal candidates for traditional open repair can shorten hospital stays and reduce recovery periods.
 Visit our TEVAR page for more information about this minimally invasive option.

 Thoracic Aortic Disease Treatment at the University of Michigan